xma711/notebook/linux/pdfocr/README.md

 do an update and install.

-to use the software, in terminal, do:
+To use the software, in terminal, do:
 pdfocr -i input.pdf -o output.pdf